 The Doctor is able to help a few Thals escape and tells them to work with the Mutos as its their only chance.
 Most of the Thals are exterminated by the Daleks in the city.

-The Doctor, Sarah and Harry meanwhile are captured by Davros and Nyder.
+The Doctor, Sarah and Harry are then captured by Davros and Nyder when they try to re-enter the bunker.
 Davros, having read Ronson’s interrogation, learns that the Doctor is from the future.

 The Doctor pleads with Davros to stop the development of the Daleks by telling him of the horrors his creations will commit.
 When the Doctor lets it slip that the monsters will lose in the future, Davros demands to know how and proceeds to torture Sarah and Harry to make him talk.